bpmasters/bpmasters.github.io/_posts/2023-04-29-audio-gear.md

 My interest in audio equipment started with headphones, so naturally I have a few pairs.

 ## Daily Driver
-My daily driver's are the Sennheiser HD 598, I've had these for probably 7-8 years at this point and use them daily because they are by far the most comfortable headphone I've ever worn.
+My daily driver is the Sennheiser HD 598, I've had these for probably 7-8 years at this point and use them daily because they are by far the most comfortable headphone I've ever worn.
 I've had to replace the earpads and headband once, but they live on.
 It's also nice that they're easy to drive, as based on my desk setup at the time, I may or may not have a dedicated headphone amp, but I always have an interface on my desk which easily powers these.

 ## Wireless
 I collected a couple pairs of wireless ANC headphones during my stint at Bose.
 I have a pair of QC35 ii's and a pair of QC45's.
 These were my first ever experience with ANC and it's pretty remarkable.
 They sound pretty good to me too, especially in the low-end, as I typically wear open-backs which fall off hard at low frequencies.